268.058 Lien, levy, setoff, and civil action.

 (o) Regardless of section 52.12, a levy upon a person's funds on deposit in a financial institution located in this state, shall have priority over any unexercised right of setoff of the financial institution to apply the levied funds toward the balance of an outstanding loan or loans owed by the person to the financial institution.
 A claim by the financial institution that it exercised its right to setoff prior to the levy must be substantiated by evidence of the date of the setoff, and verified by an affidavit from a corporate officer of the financial institution.
 For purposes of determining the priority of any levy under this subdivision, the levy shall be treated as if it were an execution under chapter 550.

 Subd.
-3. Right of setoff. (a) Upon certification by the commissioner to the commissioner of finance, or to any state agency that disburses its own funds, that a person has a liability under this chapter, including interest, penalties, and costs, and that the state has purchased personal services, supplies, contract services, or property from that person, the commissioner of finance or the state agency shall set off and pay to the commissioner an amount sufficient to satisfy the unpaid liability from funds appropriated for payment of the obligation of the state otherwise due the person.
+3. Right of setoff. (a) Upon certification by the commissioner to the commissioner of finance, or to any state agency that disburses its own funds, that a person, applicant, or employer has a liability under this chapter or section 116L.20, and that the state has purchased personal services, supplies, contract services, or property from that person, the commissioner of finance or the state agency shall set off and pay to the commissioner an amount sufficient to satisfy the unpaid liability from funds appropriated for payment of the obligation of the state otherwise due the person.
 No amount shall be set off from any funds exempt under section 550.37 or funds due an individual who receives assistance under chapter 256.